Casey-bit/marine_food_web_research/README.md

 |Extended Data Fig.3|figS3|The number of families at each trophic level|
 |Extended Data Fig.4|figS4|Ratio of family populations at higher tropic levels (3, 4, and 5) to those at lower trophic levels (1 and 2) over time in the latitude (A-F) and depth (G-L) directions|

-## Copyright
+## Paper
- Copyright (C) 2023-02-09 School of IoT, Jiangnan University Limited

- All Rights Reserved.

- Paper: Marine Species Shifts and Population Changes Governed by Food Chains in the Northern Hemisphere
+ Marine Species Shifts and Population Changes Governed by Food Chains in the Northern Hemisphere

- First Author: Zhenkai Wu
- Corresponding Author: Ya Guo, E-mail: guoy@jiangnan.edu.cn